 BEHS English teachers assign summer reading with these reasons in mind: 1) to keep students in the habit of reading over the summer and 2) to expose students to quality fiction that they might not otherwise consider.
-To prepare you for Honors 9 and high school in general, we are asking that you read at least one of the following books:

-- 1) Mark Twain's The Adventures of Huckleberry Finn: Set before the Civil War, Huck wants to escape his abusive father while Jim wants to escape slavery.
-The two travel together down the Mississippi river, encounter many different characters and obstacles, and develop a friendship. - 2) Harper Lee's To Kill a Mockingbird: Scout, a young girl, and her brother Jem grow and mature in their small town in 1930s Alabama.
+To prepare you for Honors 9 and high school in general, we are asking that you read Harper Lee's To Kill a Mockingbird.
+The book follows Scout, a young girl, and her brother Jem as they grow and mature in their small town in 1930s Alabama.
 Both are affected when their father, a lawyer, defends a black man accused of rape.